SysIntAu/DPDirectServicesFramework/README.md

 Typically, defining a new service consists of the following steps:

-1) Service WSDLs and optional schemas are placed in the service-schema directory.
+1) Service WSDLs (and referenced schemas, if any) are placed in the service-schema directory.

 2) A service configuration is created for each WSDL, constrained by a service configuration schema, which can be built from a template.
 The service configuration will contain a relative path reference to the associated WSDL.
 Each service operation will be defined in the service config.
 A request configuration for a particular operation might look like the following: